 A high leakage inductance and capacitance causes an undesirable gate signal in the secondary, such as phase shift, timing error, overshoot and noise.
-Winding capacitance results when the design has a higher number of turns.
-Leakage inductance results when the turns are not laid uniformly.
+High winding capacitance occurs when the design has a higher number of turns.
+High leakage inductance occurs when the turns are not laid uniformly.
 Because planar magnetics are used in this application, these parameters may not be a problem.
 Since the absolute number of turns required is low and the primary and secondary side high/low drive windings can be interleaved to minimize leakage without increasing the overall capacitance.